-For newbies, understand all the data from Google Analytics can be a wee bit overwhelming.
-To help you out, we’ve listed out some of the key data that you should keep an eye out for when using it.
+For newbies, understanding all the data from Google Analytics can be a wee bit overwhelming.
+To help you out, we’ve listed out some of the key data points that you should keep an eye out for when using it.

 Now that you’ve got the basics covered, it’s time to install Google Analytics on your WordPress website!

 To install Google Analytics properly, you’ll need to perform a number of steps.

 If you’re worried about handling code, don’t be.
 We’ll guide you through all the steps so that everything will be installed properly.